aprueser/TDAmeritradeAPI.jl/README.md

 ## TD Ameritrade API
 Julia implementation of the TD Ameritrade API.
 This package provides convinience functions to format the return JSON into DataFrames.

-API Defintion, and basic guides can be found at: https://developer.tdameritrade.com/apis
+API Defintion, and basic guides can be found at [TD Ameritrade API](https://developer.tdameritrade.com/apis)

 All API calls utilize the [ErrorTypes](https://juliahub.com/ui/Packages/ErrorTypes/VQlfN/) for safe error handling.